magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
 ***The SameSite=LAX for PHPSESSID makes unavailable this cookie and session inside iframe.
-PayPal redirects customer inside iframe and can't get orderId from session.***
+PayPal redirects customer inside iframe and can't get order ID from session.***

-<ins>Steps to reproduce</ins>:
+<ins>Steps to reproduce: [Screencast](https://assets.adobe.com/public/025d479b-5796-4772-6f3d-adc86306a799)</ins>

-1. Add product to cart and navigate the payment step of the checkout page.
+* Add product to cart and navigate the payment step of the checkout page.
-1. Select "Credit Card (Payflow Advanced)" payment option.
+* Select **Credit Card (Payflow Advanced)** payment option.
-1. Click "Continue" button to bring up the iframe with the payment form.
+* Click **Continue** to bring up the iframe with the payment form.
-1. Fill the payment form with sandbox credit card details.
+* Fill the payment form with sandbox credit card details.
      * Card number: 4444 3333 2222 1111 or 4111 1111 1111 1111
      * Expiration date: 12/23
      * CSC: 123
-1. Click "Pay Now" button.
+* Click **Pay Now.**

 <ins>Expected results</ins>:
-***After the payment is processed (and no payment error), the customer is redirected to the Order Confirmation page.***
+After the payment is processed (and no payment error is recorded), the user is redirected to the Order Confirmation page.

 <ins>Actual results</ins>:
 1. The customer is NOT redirected to the Order Confirmation page.